 He has served as a consultant to the U.S. Department of Education and the U.S. Department of Justice where he published Sharing Information: A Guide to FERPA and Participation in Juvenile Justice Programs.
 (DOJ Programs 1997).
 His school law blog schoolsafetylawblog.com is a popular and informative source of school safety law reform.
 He lectures in America and Canada on legal issues and serves as a constitutional law commentator for the national and local media.

-Clark implemented and administered Title I of the Adam Walsh Child Safety and Protection Act, which directed the USMS to locate and apprehend fugitive sex offenders.
+Throughout his career, Clark has been a leading child advocate.
+During his tenure at USMS, Clark implemented and administered Title I of the Adam Walsh Child Safety and Protection Act, which directed USMS to locate and apprehend fugitive sex offenders.
 He also oversaw the implementation and operation of the National Sex Offender Targeting Center.
-He forged strong relationships with law enforcement leaders at the federal, state and local levels and served on many boards, including NCMEC’s.

-Before joining the USMS, Clark worked for the U.S. Capitol Police and the U.S. Border Patrol.
-He earned a bachelor’s of science degree from Syracuse University.
+Clark was appointed director of the USMS in 2006 by then-President George W. Bush as its ninth director, a post he held for five years.
+Before joining the USMS, Clark worked for the U.S. Capitol Police and U.S. Border Patrol.
+He earned a Bachelor’s of Science Degree from Syracuse University.